diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 ```

-Apart from the `BoardMembers` component we created the las time, we need to
+Apart from the `BoardMembers` component we created the last time, we need to
 render all the lists belonging to the board as well.
 For the time being we don't
 have any lists, therefore lets move on to the `_renderAddNewList` function: